shreedhar13/MY_GENERATIVE_AI_LEARNINGS/README.md

 - 006_Llama_Index/:
            - Contains notebooks and scripts exploring the Llama Index, including practical applications and custom implementations.

+# Important Things In Gen AI
+- Important things to work with gen ai models(guide to paid and unpaid models)
+- what tokens? and how **pricing of tokens** works is discussed here

 ## Dependencies
 - check out **000_requirements**